BlackPaladin2022/Dumped-Scripts/README.md

 If I cannot use Cartographer to dump those scripts, that's something beyond my current skill level.

 4. Hey, I was wondering...
 I want to translate one of your scripts into English.
-Can download any of your scripts and...
+Can I download any of your scripts and...

 PLEASE DO!!!
 Heck, I might turn it into a full-fledged translation project if you can do that!
 Of course, you will be credited for your efforts.